Determining expired SSL certificates in vCenter Server

 Checking the expiration date of vCenter Server certificates

-1. Check the Single Sign-on Token Signing (STS) certificate, see Checking Expiration of STS Certificate on vCenter Server.
+Note: To check the STS certificate (Single Sign-on Token Signing), see Checking Expiration of STS Certificate on vCenter Server.

 $VCInstallHome = [System.Environment]::ExpandEnvironmentVariables("%VMWARE_CIS_HOME%");foreach ($STORE in & "$VCInstallHome\vmafdd\vecs-cli" store list){Write-host STORE: $STORE;& "$VCInstallHome\vmafdd\vecs-cli" entry list --store $STORE --text | findstr /C:"Alias" /C:"Not After"}